comp426-2023-spring/a99-bettercat/README.md

 5. Lastly, run the `npm run dev` command to start the project.
 This project should be accessible at `http://localhost:3000`.

 ## APIs and Documentation

+This website has an API accessible for use.
+Access documentation regarding the API [here]().

+In addition, the `/docs` directly includes other useful documentation files to describe the history and methodology implemented in this project.
+Access this directory [here]().